Astigmatism and Your Eyes

-Astigmatism is a common eye condition that's easily corrected by eyeglasses, contact lenses, or surgery.
+Astigmatism is a common eye condition that's usually corrected by eyeglasses, contact lenses, or surgery.

-Astigmatism is caused by an eye that is not completely round.
-This is one type of refractive error.
-Astigmatism occurs in nearly everybody to some degree.
+Astigmatism is caused by an eye that is not completely round and occurs in nearly everybody to some degree.
 For vision problems due to astigmatism, glasses, contact lenses, and even vision correction procedures are all possible treatment options.

 What Causes Astigmatism?

-Astigmatism is a natural and commonly occurring cause of blurred or distorted vision.
+Astigmatism is a natural and commonly occurring cause of blurred or distorted vision that is usually associated with an imperfectly shaped cornea.
 The exact cause in not known.